 Maybe my disgust with racism is because I’m partial to Hispanics/Latinos.
-(Hispanic technically refers to someone from the area of the world around Spain, so I don’t know if we use that term correctly.)
+(I think Hispanic technically refers to someone from a country where Spanish is the main language, so I don’t know if we use that term correctly.)
 I worked as a waitress in a Tex-Mex restaurant for four years and became friends with the men and women who ran the restaurant.
 Not a single one was from Mexico, although they were often called Mexicans.
 The people I worked with were from El Salvador.
 So maybe they hold a soft spot in my heart.
 But if I’m being honest, I didn’t know any of them.
 Not really.
 Our language barrier made it difficult for me to learn about the people I worked with.
 One of them even murdered someone a couple of years after I quit working there.
 I always thought he was a nice guy, too.
 Being truthful, I’m not partial to Hispanics/Latinos.
 I never formed any great unbreakable bonds with the nice people from El Salvador that I worked with.
 Maybe my disgust with racism has nothing to do with a partiality to Hispanics.
 Maybe it’s just that I’m partial to any human being, any child of God.

 My very first week on the job as a pharmacist was the most difficult week of my life.
 I was placed at a store with little help, and it was the same week all managers and senior technicians were attending a work conference.
 Toward the end of one of the more rough 12 hour shifts I was mentally, physically and emotionally drained, when a nice man in his 40’s approached the counter asking for his prescription.
 There were multiple problems filing it under his insurance and I had to call his insurance company to get the prescription to go through.
 During the time it took me to reach the insurance company, while also still running the pharmacy, the man patiently waited.
 He watched as three customers came up to the counter and yelled at me for various reasons.
 I don’t remember the exact interactions, but I do remember one customer accused me of “being so ignorant and so young” that I lost his prescription, only to return 15 minutes later with no apology saying he found the prescription and must not have ever turned it in.
 Through a slew of personal insults, I kept right on working and doing my job, but became more and more drained with every interaction.
 Finally, I fixed the forty year old man’s insurance and went to the counter to sell him the prescription.
 He simply asked me, “Does everyone treat you that badly?”